 Major snowstorm bears down on the Northeast, with blizzard conditions likely

 What looks to be the biggest snowstorm in several years is on the way for the Northeast.
-Heavy snow and wind gusts of 40-50 mph will cover a widespread area with blizzard-like conditions, near-zero visibility and 1-2 feet of snowfall on Wednesday and Thursday.
+Heavy snow and wind gusts of 40 to 50 mph will cover a widespread area with blizzard-like conditions, near-zero visibility and 1 to 2 feet of snowfall on Wednesday and Thursday.

 Right now, more than 60 million people are covered by winter weather alerts.
 Blizzard-like conditions are expected in the Northeast, while the Mid-Atlantic can expect a messy mixture of snow, ice and rain.
 For many areas, it is a little early in the season for such an impactful winter storm.